Auto ISO and bird photography

 The M.Zuiko ED 40-150 mm f/2.8 PRO is a good lens, but not on par with the 300 mm, and with a teleconverter it does show its limits.
 Its unaided focal length range is too short to be really useful in bird photography, except when you can get really close to the subject.

 On the second-hand market one can still find the Olympus Zuiko Digital 50-200 mm f/2.8-3.5 SWD for 4/3 DSLRs, which gives a good image quality.
 With a simple 4/3 to Micro 4/3 adapter, the OM-1, E-M1 III and E-M1 II (and presumably the E-M1X) give a reasonably fast and accurate AF (although not as fast as a native Micro 4/3 lens, and the 50-200 only allows contrast-based AF, not phase AF).
-The OM-1 allows Subject Tracking with this lens, and provides the fastest AF with this lens among the cameras just mentioned, but the lens shows its AF and IS limitations in low light (above image) or with fast-moving subjects.
+The OM-1 allows Subject Detection with this lens, and provides the fastest AF with this lens among the cameras just mentioned, but the lens shows its AF and IS limitations in low light (above image) or with fast-moving subjects.

 Worse come to worse, there is even a really cheap and lightweight M.Zuiko ED 75-300 mm f/4.8-6.7 II.
 It is a consumer lens in all respects, and does not work with teleconverters.
 The M.Zuiko ED 40-150 with MC20 teleconverter may give you better pictures than the 75-300 at 300 mm, but the latter is more portable and can certainly produce decent pictures, especially in good light, with static subjects, and with a modern camera capable of effective IS.